 What to Know About Wedding Invitation Postage

 Postage is one of the most forgotten aspects in a wedding.
 Most likely, your original quote for wedding invitations doesn’t include the postage.
+You’re probably wondering, “How much postage do I need on my wedding invitation?”
 Luckily, I’m breaking down the cost so that wedding invitation postage doesn’t sneak up on you!

 How much does wedding invitation postage cost?

 However, most wedding invitations weigh more than 1 ounce.
-Each additional ounce costs a $0.15 on top of the standard rate.
+Each additional ounce costs a $0.24 on top of the standard rate.
+Additionally, anything that makes your invitation “non-machinable” costs another $0.39.
 Are you using a square envelope?
-Add another $0.15.
-Additionally, there are some embellishments that add to the cost.
-If you have a wax seal, you can expect a higher cost.
+Add $0.39.
+Additionally, there are some embellishments that add this cost.
+If you have a wax seal, you can expect the higher cost.
 This is also true for some ribbons tied a certain way.
-These add to the cost because they cause a variation in the thickness of the envelope.
-Consequently, they are non-machinable.
+Basically, anything that causes a variation in the thickness of the envelope is considered non-machinable.

 While this gives a pretty good idea of what your wedding invitation postage will cost, I always recommend getting a full suite weighed at the post office.
 Getting it weighed at multiple post offices is even better!